The 'Aonachs' from Nevis Range hiking route

 | |||

-Between the Snowgoose and bottom station, the Nevis Range is famed for its downhill mountain-biking.
-Above the Snowgoose, skiing is the main activity in winter.
-Provided neither of these are in full swing, the route from the Nevis Range up the 'Aonachs' is the most direct and quickest.
+Between the Snowgoose restaurant and the gondola’s bottom station, the Nevis Range is well known for its downhill mountain-biking, while above the Snowgoose the focus shifts to skiing in winter.
+When these activities are not in full swing, the route from the Nevis Range to the Aonachs provides the most direct and quickest approach.

-Aonach Mòr's flat summit plateau is huge and careful navigation will be needed in mist.
-In winter Aonach Beag's summit cairn sits rather close to a cornice above huge cliffs on its east face.
+Aonach Mòr’s summit plateau is vast and largely featureless, so careful navigation is required in mist.
+In winter, Aonach Beag’s summit cairn sits close to a cornice above the huge cliffs of its east face.

 Route description